bhoptee/trueman-chiro/src/pages/index.md

     background: gray
     subtitle: The Vantage Clinic is closed from 20th Dec - 4th Jan, reopening on Monday 5th Jan.
 Online booking is available for the New Year.
-Merry Christmas & a Happy New Year from The Vantage Clinic.
+Merry Christmas & a happy New Year from the The Vantage Clinic.
-    features: []
+    features:
+      - type: feature_item
+        image: /images/3049.jpg
   - type: section_features
     title: ""
     section_id: ""